 Events and workshops are held for kids with a range of ages, from toddlers to kids all through primary school.
 Primary school groups do go through here sometimes, which can make it busy.
 These groups tend to come in the morning (usually) so the afternoon and weekends are more likely to be school-group free.

 Most of the workshops require booking ahead, so check out the website to see what’s coming up.It’s worth the effort as ArtPlay hosts some of the most creative kids events in Melbourne.

 In addition to the workshops, ArtPlay also hosts occasional drop-in events where you don’t need to book, especially around and for the school holidays (but again check out their site to see the schedule).
 The events that do not need booking ahead can get very popular, though, so plan on going early to ensure a spot.

 ArtPlay is located near the heart of the city, on the bank of the Yarra just below Federation Square.
-It’s a five minute walk from Flinders Street Station.
+It’s a five minute walk (depending on how long it takes to cross Swanston Street) from Flinders Street Station.
 Go to https://www.melbourne.vic.gov.au/arts-and-culture/artplay/Pages/ArtPlay.aspx to see upcoming events and for more details.

 Bounce Inc/Latitude Melbourne

 Melbourne has several trampoline parks which are becoming more and more common.
 If you’ve not heard of trampoline parks they are literally spaces filled with trampolines – often connected into vast bouncy surfaces.
 Remember how fun a singe old trampoline in the back yard was?
 A trampoline park is like that.
 Times a thousand.
 Of all the available family activities Melbourne has seen more options in trampoline parks become available recently than any other.